KAUSSHIK/SwipeHire/README.md

-# coms309
+# Swipe Hire - A new way to hire and get hired
-# SwipeHire Mobile Application
+# The Mobile Application
 We plan to make a swipe-based matching app ( like Tinder) to hire candidates for open positions.
 The hiring manager of a company sees the candidates and chooses who is fit for the next round of interviews.
 It is a new app for hiring candidates and gets hired.

 **Different User Pools and their Roles:**